mmistakes/minimal-mistakes/_posts/2024-07-17-bags-of-URIs-all-the-way-down.md

 > Even vanilla legal entities are leaky abstractions over leaky ships of Theseus.

+Delegation (i.e. who can actually represent a collective at any given point in time) is as tricky a legal technology as it is in data management systems.
+In fact, the latter inherits most of its mental models and terminology from the former, as anyone deep in the literature on authorization can tell you;
+if the latter seems rigidly and needlessly heirarchical, it's largely mental models inherited from the former.
+When parties start disagreeing on who could represent what collective when, the fallback and groundtruth is to look up public documents and (recognized, verifiable) public claims to trace who has the most leg to stand on in the dispute;
+crucially, this includes named officers of incorporated entities and board members of public entities.
+In incorporated entities, this is easy enough-- named officers and board memberships are pretty clearly public and available information, and the burden of publication is on the currently-public members any time membership changes need to be published.

+This may also be a nice-to-have rather than a MUST, but if we are using dedicated bags of member-URIs to express membership, then it is important for these bags of URIs to be checked not just now but historically against public chain-state.
+This is simple enough to do when all canonical records live on the same [stable, never-down, long-lived, fully-public] blockchain, but any multichain or off-chain mechanism would _also_ need to be just as historically verifiable, at least to the level of granularity of most-recent block at any given timestamp.
+Ironically, this has been the biggest design challenge in DID methods _not_ locked to a single blockchain, which, in the case of DAOs, would be coals to Newcastle, since only multi-chain or off-chain DID methods would actually add anything to DaoID as currently specified.
+Which brings us to the most vexing provocation of all:

 ### Provocation: What even does anyone mean when they say "DID"?